slu-soc5650/slu-soc5650.github.io/content/docs/start_prep.md

 ## R
 ### Base R
 You can download `R` from its [website](https://cloud.r-project.org).
 Choose "Download R for (Mac) OS X" or "Download R for Windows".
 Windows users should look for text that says "install R for the first time" and click the `base` to the left of that text.
-Both macOS and Windows users should install `R` version 3.5.2, known as "Eggshell Igloo".
+Both macOS and Windows users should install `R` version 4.0.3, known as "Bunny-Wunnies Freak Out" (`R` version nicknames come from [Peanuts](https://livefreeordichotomize.com/2017/09/28/r-release-names/)).

 If you already have `R` installed, please make sure you have the latest version.
 You can upgrade it using the same process for a new installation.